Mowag Piranha V: Denmark

 In 2023, the Danish Ministry of Defence announced that it selected the Skyranger 30 as part of its planned ground air defense system.
 The Skyranger system is to be mounted on the Piranha V platform.
 The integration will be performed by the Danish company Terma A/S.

+Danish deplyments of Piranha V

+All Piranha V have been and continue to be deployed by the Danish military as part of the contingents to Estonia and Latvia as part of NATO EFP.